 NB: Fever or flu symptoms

-If you develop a fever of 38.0 degrees or higher, a sore throat or other signs of infection, consult a doctor immediately (on the same day).
+If you develop a fever of 38.0 degrees or higher, a sore throat or other signs of infection, consult a doctor immediately (within a few hours).

 If you forget to take a dose, take it as soon as you remember it, unless it is soon time for the next dose.
-In such case, follow your usual dosage schedule.
+In that case, simply follow your usual dosage schedule.

-NB: If more than 48 hours have passed, you will need a new dose escalation plan.
-Therefore, consult your therapist before taking the medication.
+NOTE: If more than 48 hours have passed, you will need a new dose escalation plan.
+Consult your therapist before taking the medication.

 Always consult your therapist if you want to stop taking the medication or reduce the dose!

-Clozapine affects the concentration of caffeine in the blood – therefore tell your therapist if you significantly change your coffee consumption.
+Caffeine affects the concentration of Clozapine in the blood.
+It is therefore important that you tell your therapist if you change your consumption of caffeinated beverages such as coffee, tea or energy drinks.

-Please note that Clozapine may result in increased appetite, which can lead to weight gain.
+Please note that Clozapine may make you feel more hungry, which can lead to weight gain.

-Please note that alcohol enhances the sedative effect of Clozapine.
+Please note that alcohol increases the sedative effect of Clozapine.

-Both hashish and other substances of abuse may cause severe and enhanced side effects.
+Both cannabis and other intoxicants can cause severe and enhanced side effects.

-As long as you are being treated with Clozapine, you must attend a check-up at the clinic at least every six months.
-Your doctor will check that you do not have severe side effects from the medication.
+As long as you are being treated with Clozapine, you must come for a check-up at the clinic at least every six months.
+Your doctor will check that you do not suffer severe side effects from the medication.

-As there have been rare cases of severe side effects from Clozapine, it is very important that you attend the scheduled check-ups.
+As there have been rare cases of severe side effects from Clozapine, it is very important that you come for the check-ups.

-You must have blood samples taken every month
+You must have blood tests done every month.

-You must have an electrocardiogram (ECG) done minimum every six months.
+You must have an electrocardiogram (ECG) done at least every six months.

 You will also be weighed, as some people experience weight gain when treated with Clozapine.